vvvote/vvvote/doc/install.md

 Notes
 =====
-If you are running / forcing the clients to connect via https (TLS) you should exempt backend/storevote.php from forcing to https.
+If you are running / forcing the clients to connect via https (TLS) which is recommended, you should exempt backend/storevote.php from forcing to https.
-You should do this because this enables the anonymising service to strip off the browser's request header which is important for anonymisation.
+You should do this because this enables the anonymizing service to strip off the browser's request header which is important for anonymization.
 The apache .htaccess might then look like:

 	RewriteEngine On